nostalgia-mining/NOCKminer/README.md

-Nockminer 0.1.6 🔥 New version out!
+Nockminer 0.2.0 🔥 New version out!
 -----------------------------------
+More than 100% performance improvement over the previous version.
+Grab the latest version here [Releases](https://github.com/nostalgia-mining/NOCKminer/releases)

-✅ added support for v1 wallets
+👉🏼 this version supports only v1 wallets

 👉🏼 custom HiveOS wrapper that supports Flight Sheets for easy deployment on HiveOS rigs.
-[Releases](https://github.com/nostalgia-mining/NOCKminer/releases)

 Features: